 - Preheat broiler, setting the temperature to high.
-Set oven rack in the middle of the oven (you don’t want the mushrooms too close to the heat element for this recipe).
+Set an oven rack in the middle of the oven (you don't want the mushrooms too close to the heating element for this recipe).
 Line a broiler-safe rimmed baking sheet with foil.

 - Spray the mushroom caps with olive oil cooking spray on both sides.
 Sprinkle with 1/2 teaspoon kosher salt and 1/8 teaspoon black pepper.
 Broil 5 minutes on each side, or until just tender.

 - Meanwhile, defrost the spinach in the microwave according to the directions on the package (my package said to cut a small slit in the wrapper, place on a microwave-safe plate and microwave for 4-6 minutes).
 Place in a colander to drain.
 When cool enough to handle, press on the cooked spinach with your hands and extract as much water as possible out of it.
 Repeat this until you’re sure you can no longer extract more water.

 - Remove the mushrooms from oven.
 Heat 1 tablespoon olive oil in a large skillet over medium heat, about 3 minutes.
 Add the onion and cook 5-7 minutes, stirring occasionally, until golden.
 Add the garlic, spinach, 1/2 teaspoon kosher salt and 1/8 teaspoon black pepper and cook, stirring to combine everything, 1-2 more minutes.
 Remove from heat and allow to cool a few minutes, then mix in the Parmesan.